spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Scoping Example 1 - `var`, `functional-scope`

-   :question: What will be the output of the following code?
+   ❓ What will be the output of the following code?

    ```JavaScript
    for (var i=0; i<5; i++) {